 Vinyl Log Siding vs. TruLog™ Steel Log Siding

-When deciding how to construct the log-style cabin that you and your family can call home, you have several options for log siding.
+When deciding how to construct the log-style cabin that you and your family will call home, you have several options.
 Vinyl log siding is a great option for some families because it’s cheap and requires no ongoing care.
 There are some drawbacks to the vinyl option though, including lack of durability and lack of a genuine log appearance.
 The TruLog™ steel log siding difference is that you get the authentic log home look without the maintenance of other options.
-To learn more about steel log siding vs. vinyl siding, or to get a free estimate, please call us at (970) 227-3245.
+For a free estimate, contact the TruLog™ team.

 |Comparison Category||Vinyl Log Siding||TruLog Siding|